Skip to content

 • 141 -- ResetSeqNumFlag (Y = reset sequence numbers, N = continue)\

-5. Trading messages (orders, executions, etc.) can be exchanged.
+6. Trading and market-data messages can be exchanged.

 Session Management Considerations